Freaks and Geeks (soundtrack)

-The cult television show Freaks and Geeks used music from the show's time period, 1980–1981 for its soundtrack.
+The cult television show Freaks and Geeks used music from the show's time period, 1980–1981, for its soundtrack.

 Because this called for using popular, established artists, purchasing the rights to use songs required much of the show's budget and became an obstacle in releasing the show on DVD; in fact, reruns seen on Fox Family replaced some of the songs with generic production music.
 However, Shout!
 Factory eventually brought Freaks and Geeks to DVD in 2004, with all of its music intact.

 Complete series soundtrack list

 The following is a complete list of the songs featured in Freaks and Geeks as they appear in the DVD booklet.
-Listed along with the titles of each song are the artist who performs the versions that appear in the series as well as the original album the track appeared on and that albums original year of release.
+Listed along with the titles of each song are the artist who performs the versions that appear in the series, as well as the original album the track appeared on and that album's original year of release.

 The opening credits of each episode are accompanied by the song "Bad Reputation", performed by Joan Jett from her 1980 Bad Reputation album.